waku-org/docs.waku.org/docs/learn/concepts/peer-exchange.md

 hide_table_of_contents: true
 ---

 The primary objective of this protocol is to facilitate peer connectivity for resource-limited devices without relying on `Discv5`.
 The peer exchange protocol enables light nodes to request peers from other nodes within the network.
-Have a look at the [Peer Exchange](https://rfc.vac.dev/spec/34/) specification to learn more.

 :::info
 `Peer Exchange` enables requesting random peers from other network nodes without revealing information about their connectivity or neighbourhood.